 Matthew 14:34–36: And when they had crossed over, they came to land at Gennesaret.
 35 And when the men of that place recognized him, they sent around to all that region and brought to him all who were sick 36 and implored him that they might only touch the fringe of his garment.
 And as many as touched it were made well.

 Faith Lesson from Jesus Walking on Water and Calming the Sea

 1. Jesus embedded in the lives of His disciples that He was God.
 Do we believe in the deity of Christ and that He was God in the flesh?

 2. Like Peter and the disciples, are we of little faith sometimes?

-3. Like the disciples, we too are often surrounded by deep problems.
+3. Like the disciples, we, too, are often surrounded by serious problems.
 Do we realize Jesus cares for us during the storms in our lives?

 4. Like the disciples, we can often feel tired and alone in our trials and problems.
 Do we understand we are not alone, and God is caring for us?